LLNL/sundials/doc/shared/sunheuristics/SUNHeuristics_Description.rst

    ========================  =====================================================

 Additionally, if the heuristics object can be used to limit stepsizes based on explicit stability, then we define the following user-supplied function type:

 .. c:type:: int (*SUNExpStabFn)(realtype *hstab, void *user_data)

    This function predicts a maximum stable step size.

-   **Arguments:**
-      * *hstab* (output) -- the absolute value of the maximum stable step size.
+   :param hstab: (output) the absolute value of the maximum stable step size.
-      * *user_data* -- a pointer to user data for evaluation.
+   :param user_data: a pointer to user data for evaluation.

-   **Return value:**
-      A *SUNExpStabFn* function should return 0 if it is successful, and a non-zero value otherwise.
+   :return: a *SUNExpStabFn* function should return 0 if it is successful, and a non-zero value otherwise.